top

 Note

-- Without grouping,
+- Without aggregation,

-- Sorting direction (ascending/descending) is determined by the expression or implicit aggregate ordering.
+topgroups results by the result expressions and returns the top N groups (not N rows per group), ranked by the ordering expression. - Sorting direction (ascending/descending) is determined by the expression or implicit aggregate ordering.

 Syntax